 Amphetamine use: was defined as having used amphetamines (metamphetamines) at least once in life.

-Fast-food consumption: Those who consumed fast food on at least one day in the past 7 days were considered to be consumers of fast-food.
+Fast-food consumption: Those who consumed fast-food on at least one day in the past 7 days were considered to be consumers of fast-food.

 Carbonated soft-drink consumption: Those who consumed carbonated soft-drinks in the past 30 days (excluding diet soft-drinks) were considered to be consumers of carbonated soft-drink.